OrchardCMS/OrchardCore/src/docs/reference/modules/Media.Amazon/README.md

     ]
 }
 ```
-After this policy will be added to your bucket permissions - all newly added files will be available to read from the outside of the Amazon Cloud.
+After this policy will be added to your bucket permissions all newly added files will have Read permission and will be available from the outside of the Amazon Cloud.

 ## Media Cache